 Commercial Value of Hake

 Hake is now a commercially important fish.
 Once cooked it has flaky white flesh similar to that of more expensive whitefish species such as haddock and cod.
 Hake is extremely popular to buy from wet fish counters in countries such as France, Spain and Portugal whereas in the United Kingdom and Ireland hake are considerably less popular and are usually consumed as the fish in frozen fish fillets, fish fingers, fish cakes and other processed fish products.
-Hake stocks are heavily targeted by commercial vessels, especially with the decline of previously robust cod and haddock stocks.
-The IUCN (International Union for the Conservation of Nature) currently classes hake as Vulnerable with a decreasing population trend, and point out that there is little being done to protect hake stocks or reduce the fishing pressure on this species.
-Greenpeace have added European Hake to their Redlist of fish that have a high chance of coming from unsustainable fisheries.
+Hake are heavily targeted by commercial vessels, especially with the decline of cod and haddock stocks.
+Despite this, the IUCN (International Union for the Conservation of Nature) currently classes hake as a species of Least Concern globally, although in the Mediterranean they class hake as Vulnerable with a decreasing population trend, and point out that there is little being done to protect hake stocks or reduce the fishing pressure on this species.
+Greenpeace has added European Hake to their Redlist of fish that have a high chance of coming from unsustainable fisheries.